Image Slider

 What month is the sakura season in Japan?

-Sakura season in Japan begins in mid to late March and continues in April (normally until mid or late April).
-However, Northern Japan sees sakura season much later, and may still experience cherry blossoms in May.
+Sakura season in Japan usually begins in mid to late March and often lasts until mid or late April.
+Northern Japan has a later sakura season and may still see cherry blossoms in May.
+Certain species of cherry tree bloom as early as late January in some regions.

 Where in Japan has the most sakura?

-Yoshino in Nara is one of Japan's most famous cherry-blossom-viewing spots, blessed with thousands of cherry trees across the mountainsides.
+Yoshino in Nara has the most and is one of Japan's most famous cherry blossom-viewing spots, with as many as 30,000 cherry trees spread across the mountainsides.

 How long does sakura bloom last?